SAP-samples/btp-cf-multitenant-extension/README.md

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).

 ## Contributing
-If you wish to contribute code, offer fixes or improvements, please send a pull request.
+If you wish to contribute code or offer fixes or improvements, please send a pull request.
 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## License
 Copyright (c) 2022 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE) file.